juandavidp9/airflow_podcasts_etl/README.md

 In this project, a data pipeline was created using Airflow for downloading podcasts from https://www.marketplace.org/

-The pipeline will download podcast episodes and load them into a SQLite database.
+The pipeline will download podcast episodes and load them into a SQLite database (episodes.db).
 The Python code is located in the folder /dags

 ### Pipeline Overview